email2sunilverma/SNotificationCenter/README.md

 # SNotificationCenter
-Project provides basic idea and approach to implement the NotificationCenter by using Pubs/Subs Pattern.
+Project provides basic idea and approach to implement the NotificationCenter by using Pubs/Subs Pattern, and Observer design pattern

 # HOW TO Use
 * Drag and drop the file **SNotificationManager** in your project